sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 11/14/2022 17:13 PT_
+_Updated 11/17/2022 22:16 PT_

 v7.19.5 has been released to 100% of users on Android.
-This release introduces a brand new data synchronization system that greatly improves the speed of sending and receiving data from our servers.
-We have also included visuals within the app to show the progress, status, and controls to restart and fix any syncing problems that may occur.
-The Android team is now investigating an issue with keto meal plans that will be fixed in a v7.19.6 patch.
+The Android team is now working on a v7.19.6 patch that will fix issues with applying discount codes.
+They are also still investigating an issue with keto meal plans.
 The rest of the team is working on development for v7.20.

 ***

 ### Upcoming Releases
-- v7.19.6 - November 16, 2022
+- v7.19.6 - November 22, 2022
 - v7.20   - November 30, 2022
 - v7.21   - December 21, 2022
 - v7.22.  - January 11, 2023